<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 3. Where do you want to live in proximity to the base?

-Proximity to the your military installation is everything, especially when you're stationed in a major city like Washington, D.C., or San Diego.
-The cost of being close to base is astronomically higher than living somewhere out of the main metropolitan area.
+Proximity to the military installation is everything when stationed in a major city like Washington, DC, or San Diego.
+The cost of being close to the base is astronomically higher than living somewhere out of the main metropolitan area.
 Take Camp Pendleton, for example.
 It’s not even located in San Diego (40 miles north) and has a wide range of housing prices.

-Oceanside, right outside the main gate, has a median house value of $740K while Temecula, a few miles northeast (and away from the coastline), is $667K.
+Outside the main gate, Oceanside has a median house value of $854,000, while Temecula, a few miles northeast (and away from the coastline), is $750,000.
 While location is a huge selling point when looking for a home, so are the amenities.
-Central air conditioning is an expected amenity in Temecula and nearly every home has it.
+Central air conditioning is an expected amenity in Temecula, and nearly every home has it.
 However, homes in Oceanside are a hit or miss.
 The key takeaway: look carefully at listings!

-In cases like this, you have to determine if living a couple of miles from the base or getting a potentially larger house and more amenities is a higher priority to you.
+In cases like this, determine if living a couple of miles from the base or getting a potentially larger house and more amenities is a higher priority.

-Pro tip: Take a look at gas prices to make sure that you’re saving money living further from the base rather than redirecting it to another expense.
+Pro tip: Look at gas prices to ensure you'll save money living further from the base rather than redirecting it to another expense.

-Fitting everything you want and need into a reasonable budget that reflects your financial goals for the future is easier said than done, right?
-On paper, it’s easy.
-But when it comes time to pick and choose the details, it gets complicated.
-Just remember, when done correctly, a good budget can help relieve financial stress, making those sacrifices here and there feel less like sacrifices and more like a good investment.
+Fitting everything you want and need into a reasonable budget that reflects your financial goals for the future is easier said than done.
+On paper, it’s easy, but when it comes time to pick and choose the details, it gets complicated.
+Remember, when done correctly, a well-planned budget can help relieve financial stress, making those sacrifices here and there feel less like sacrifices and more like a good investment.

-Want to get your finances in order before you buy a home?
-Download our free resource!
+Need help for getting your finances in order before you buy a home?
+Download our free resource below.

 New Call-to-action